-Object properties, Filling property sheet
+Object properties, Filling tab

-Note: This property sheet is available only for certain types of objects.
+Note: This tab is available only for certain types of objects.
 When applied to pictures, the filling will be visible only in pictures that contain transparent areas.

-Use the Filling property sheet to modify the filling of objects as follows:
+Use the Filling tab to modify the filling of objects as follows: